JoeyFitzpatrick/trunks.nvim/doc/ever.md

 # UI Management (Tabs, Windows, Buffers)
 When Ever opens a UI, this will typically either open a new buffer in the current window, or open a new window in a split.
-In either case, the window can be closed with the `q` keymap, which will return you to the last non-Ever buffer that was open.
+In either case, the window can be closed with the `q` keymap, which will return you to the last buffer that was open.

 If you want to open something in a non-standard ui, this is supported natively via command mode:
 Open `G status` in a left split instead of a full window: `split | G status`